jheidecker/lemmony/README.md

 - [user] - the user account (login.)
 - [password] - password for [user]

+#### Options

+Pass these flags to the command for more control:

+- `-n` : skip subscribing to communities in the "Pending" state for the user
+- `-s` : subscribe only. skips the discovery and adding of new lemmyverse communtities
+- `-d` :  discover only. skips subscribing to any communities for the user

 ### Build and Run Manually

 Requires python3, and pip(3)